kvbc/cl-cinp/README.md

 # cl-cinp

-Custom language interpreter written in C. The language consists of 7 commands and was inspired by a [reddit comment](https://stackoverflow.com/questions/6887471/how-would-i-go-about-writing-an-interpreter-in-c).
+Custom language interpreter written in C. The language was inspired by a [reddit comment](https://stackoverflow.com/questions/6887471/how-would-i-go-about-writing-an-interpreter-in-c).
 In the future I might add some extra commands and features, like REPL.

 &nbsp;
 # Syntax